Stay up to date

 - 67% of financial institutions have reported a rise in cyber attack episodes over the past year

-- 69% of financial institution are planning to increase cyber security spending by 10%
+- 69% of financial institutions are planning to increase cybersecurity spending by 10%

 Common Attack vector:

 - Most malware attacks are hitting financial assets.
-Banks and the rest of financial institutes are hit by 29% malware attack than any other industry.
+Banks and the rest of financial institutes are hit by 29% malware attacks than any other industry.